fjp/fjp.github.io/_pages/about.md

   caption: "Photo credit: [**Unsplash**](https://unsplash.com)"
 ---

-Master in Electrical and Computer Engineering from [TU Munich](https://www.ei.tum.de/en/welcome/).
+Hi I am Franz!
+I have a master's degree in Electrical and Computer Engineering from [TU Munich](https://www.ei.tum.de/en/welcome/).
-Lead Developer at [Oculytics GmbH](https://oculytics.com/), brining AI-based machine vision to the food production and other industires.
+I work as a software developer at [Oculytics GmbH](https://oculytics.com/), brining AI-based machine vision to the food production and other industires.
-Previously working on trajectory planning for autonomous vehicles.
-Interested in robotics, software development, control theory and microcontrollers.
+Previously I worked on trajectory planning for autonomous vehicles.
+I am interested in robotics, software development, control theory and microcontrollers.
+This is why I work on [mobile robots](https://fjp.at/diffbot/) in my spare time.

 If you enjoy my content please consider [supporting me](https://paypal.me/fpucher) for keeping the website updated and creating new projects: